hmrc/hmrc-frontend/README.md

 | Notification badge | |
 | Personal tax account menu  |[http://localhost:3000/components/account-menu/default/preview](http://localhost:3000/components/account-menu/default/preview) |

-## Usage
+## Using HMRC Frontend

-### Using hmrc-frontend locally
+### Local

 #### Prototypes

 `npm install <path to hmrc-frontend>`

-### Frontend Microsservices
+### Frontend microservices

 Currently unsupported

-### Using hmrc-frontend in production
+### In production services

 Currently unsupported

-## HMRC Design System
+## HMRC Design Patterns

-A prototype of the HMRC design system is available to designers and developers working within HMRC
+HMRC Design Patterns is available, currently in prototype form, for designers and developers working within HMRC.

-If your service relies on a component or pattern that doesn’t appear in the HMRC Design System then please follow the [Design System contribution guidelines](https://github.com/hmrc/assets-frontend/wiki/HMRC-Design-System#contributing-a-design-pattern).

 ## Contributing

 ### Design Patterns

-For details on how to contribute Design Patterns, please take a few minutes to review our [Design Pattern standards and contribution process](https://github.com/hmrc/assets-frontend/wiki/HMRC-Design-System#contributing-a-design-pattern) before you submit your request, otherwise it may be rejected.
+If you need a pattern that does not appear in the HMRC Design Patterns, you can [contribute a new one](https://github.com/hmrc/assets-frontend/wiki/HMRC-Design-System#contributing-a-design-pattern).

 ### Features and issues

-If you’ve spotted an issue or thought of a feature that you’d like to be in hmrc-frontend then please create an issue.
-We also welcome cocontributions to hmrc-frontend as Github pull requests; please take a few minutes to review our [contribution process and guidelines for HMRC Frontend](CONTRIBUTING.md) before you submit your request.
+If you would like to propose a feature or flag up an issue in HMRC Frontend, please create an issue.

+You can also contribute to HMRC Frontend by submitting a pull request.
+Review our [contribution process and guidelines for HMRC Frontend](CONTRIBUTING.md) before you submit your request.

 ## License